Bounding the Average Move Structure Query for Faster and Smaller RLBWT Permutations: Introduction

 Given a permutation $\pi$ over domain $n$ with $r$ contiguously permuted runs (or intervals), we prove that by splitting intervals of length greater than a constant factor of the average length $\frac{n}{r}$, a \textit{length capped} move structure is obtained that achieves constant-time per move query averaged over the $n$ distinct permutation steps in $O(r)$-space.
 Further, this can be done in $O(r)$-time in comparison to the $O(r \log r)$-time required for balancing~\cite{bertram2024move}.
 This also allows us to replace all $O(r \log n)$ bit components of an arbitrary move structure with $O(r \log \frac{n}{r})$ bit representations.
 Overall, this saves $O(r \log r)$ bits of total space.
 A consequence of length capping also bounds the worst case query to $O(\log \frac{n}{r})$ as an alternative to the existing $O(\log r)$-time of an unbalanced representation.\

 Further, a length capped move structure provides constant-time queries amortized over $n$ consecutive steps from an arbitrary starting position when the permutation is formed from a single cycle.
-This is true for \RLBWT permutations $\LF$, $\FL$, $\phi$, and $\phi^{-1}$, allowing us to use amortized complexity alongside the improved construction time to prove optimal $O(n)$-time algorithms for \BWT inversion and suffix array (\SA) enumeration in $O(r)$ additional working space.
+This is true for \RLBWT permutations $\LF$, $\FL$, $\phi$, and $\phi^{-1}$, allowing us to use amortized complexity alongside the improved construction time to prove optimal $O(n)$-time algorithms for \BWT inversion and suffix array (\SA) enumeration in $O(r)$ working space.
 This is owed to the unique properties of \RLBWT based permutations which allow efficient construction of an unbalanced move structure before applying length capping.

-Finally, we provide the \texttt{RunPerm} library supporting extensive options to represent arbitrary move structures in a flexible plug and play format.
+Finally, we introduce the \texttt{Orbit} library supporting extensive options to represent arbitrary move structures in a flexible plug and play format.
 Most importantly, this library implements length capping, allowing us to explore its practical benefits.
 We evaluate its use for \RLBWT permutations \LF and $\phi$ in a genomics setting using collections of human chromosome-19 haplotypes.
-We find that length capping results in faster average query times in practice, and can be used alongside balancing for best results.
-Further, \texttt{RunPerm} achieves the best time and space of observed methods; in practice, length capping results in at least $\sim40\%$ space reduction for $\LF$ when scaled across large repetitive collections.
+We find that length capping results in faster average query times in practice, such as a $\sim17$ times faster representation for $\phi$ when compared to an unbalanced representation, and can be used alongside balancing for best results.
+Its construction when compared to balancing is faster and uses less memory.
+Further, \texttt{Orbit} achieves the best query time and space of observed methods; in practice, length capping results in at least $\sim40\%$ space reduction for $\LF$ when scaled across large repetitive collections when compared to balanced/unbalanced move structures.